• Summary

 34 nurse practitioner or physician assistant, or other licensed health care

-39 carrying and self-administering such medication.
+39 and administering such medication.

 40 (b) The written permissions required by paragraph (a) of this subdivi-